Vertical Vegetable Gardens – High Yields In Less Space

 Support and Care Tips

-It’s also good to use a drip watering system with your squash, pumpkins, and melons to avoid overwatering any adjacent vegetables.
+Using a drip watering system with your squash, pumpkins, and melons is also good to avoid overwatering any adjacent vegetables.

 Cucuamelons